aahamlin/aahamlin.github.io/_posts/2020-05-11-elm-page-navigation.md

    |> updateWith Home GotHomeMsg
 ```

-It makes sense to start with the third argument, as this defines the type variables.
-The Home module's `update` function returns a tuple (Home.Model, Cmd Home.Msg) giving us the two variable types of subModel and subMsg.
+It makes sense to start with the third argument, as this is what defines the type variables.
+The Home module's `update` function returns a tuple *(Home.Model, Cmd Home.Msg)* giving us the two variable types of `subModel` and `subMsg`.

-The first argument is a function that takes subModel (Home.Model) and returns an AppModel.
-And the second argument is a function that takes subMsg (Home.Msg) and returns an AppMsg.
-Based on our `elm repl` example, we see that the type Home and GotHomeMsg are themselves functions that take Home.Model and Home.Msg arguments, respectively, and return AppModel and AppMsg types.
+The first argument is a function that takes `subModel` and returns an `AppModel`.
+Looking back at our type AppModel, we have a the definition for this, e.g. `| Home Home.Model`.

+And the second argument is a function that takes `subMsg` and returns an `AppMsg`.
+Looking back at our type AppMsg, we have a definition for this, e.g. `| GotHomeMsg Home.Msg`.

+Based on our `elm repl` example, we see that the types `Home` and `GotHomeMsg` are themselves functions that take `Home.Model` and `Home.Msg` arguments, respectively, and return `AppModel` and `AppMsg` types.

 ## Credential Caching